 Chana dal is also known as split chickpeas or bengal gram.
-They derive from black chickpeas which are split with the outer covering removed.
+It derives from black chickpeas which are split with the outer covering removed.
 The resulting lentils are a bright golden hue, and are common among various Indian dal recipes.
 The term dal refers to “pulses” such as lentils, beans, and peas.

-You can purchase chana dal in well-stocked International markets and also online.
+You can purchase bengal gram in well-stocked International markets and also online.
 Some recipes for these split chickpeas require soaking them for hours in advance, while others utilize a pressure cooker to cook them quickly.
 I don’t do either.
 For years I have been adapting a recipe from my queen of Indian cooking, Madhur Jaffrey.

 This recipe is extremely simple and straight-forward, and does not require any special tools or advance preparation.
 It’s also vegan (if using vegetable oil instead of ghee), gluten-free, high-fiber, high-protein, low-fat, and incredibly low on the glycemic index.